ttrotto/rusterize/README.md

 # Comparison with other tools

-While `rusterize` is fast, there are other very fast solutions out there, including
+While `rusterize` is fast, there are other very fast solutions out there, including:
 - `GDAL`
 - `rasterio`
 - `geocube`